Lorti/manu.ninja/_posts/2016-02-09-notes-from-topconf-linz-2016.md

 categories: coding
 ---

 [Topconf Linz 2016](http://topconf.com/linz-2016/) was a a great conference with charming people and inspiring talks.
 I am looking forward to next year and hope events like this will help put Linz on the map and attract more international attendees and speakers.
-Here are my notes from the talks that I have seen.
+Here are my notes from some of the talks that I have seen.